Computer System Class 11 Notes Computer Science Chapter 1

 Components of Computer System

-1. Central Processing Unit (CPU) : It is the component of a computer that carries out the actual processing and usually referred as the brain of the computer.
+It is the component of a computer that carries out the actual processing and usually referred as the brain of the computer.
 CPU has two main components — Arithmetic Logic Unit (ALU) and Control Unit (CU).
 ALU performs all the arithmetic and logical operations while CU controls sequential instruction execution.
+CPU is also popularly known as microprocessor.

-2. Input Devices : The devices through which signals are sent to a computer are termed as input devices. for example Keyboard, Mouse, Scanner etc. Braille keyboards are used to help the visually impaired for entering data into a computer.
+The devices through which signals are sent to a computer are termed as input devices. for example Keyboard, Mouse, Scanner etc. Braille keyboards are used to help the visually impaired for entering data into a computer.

-3. Output Devices : The devices that receives data from a computer system for display, physical production, etc. are called output device. for example Monitor, Printer, Speaker etc. Three types of commonly used printers are inkjet, laserjet and dot matrix.
+A printer is the most commonly used device to get output in physical (hardcopy) form.
+There are three types of commonly used printers which are inkjet, laserjet and dot matrix.
 Now-a-days, there is a new type of printer called 3D-printer, which is used to build physical replica of a digital 3D design.

 Computer System Class 11 Notes